darklang/tablecloth/README.md

 **Tablecloth is alpha-quality software, and is pre-1.0.
 The API will change over time as we get more users.
 Caveat emptor.**

-Check out the [website](https://tableclothml.netlify.app) for our interactive API documentation.
+Check out the [website](https://www.tablecloth.dev) for our interactive API documentation.

+See the [CHANGELOG](./Changelog.md) for list of changes in each release.

 ## Installation